ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 ### Send the request

-In a new command prompt, use curl to send the following request to your program:
+In a new command prompt, use cURL to send the following request to your program:

 ```
-curl -v http://localhost:9090/myecho -d "Hello World......"
+curl -v http://localhost:9090/myecho/myEchoResource -d "Hello World......"
 ```

 The service receives the request, takes the text `Hello World......` from the incoming message, converts it into a response without the client headers, and sends it back to the command line where the request was sent.